Self-isolation support grant

 - are unable to work from home

-- are in receipt of Universal Credit, Working Tax Credit, Income-Based Employment and Support Allowance, Income-Based Jobseeker’s Allowance, Income Support; Housing Benefit, and/or Pension Credit
+- are in receipt of, or have recently been awarded, Universal Credit, Working Tax Credit, Income-Based Employment and Support Allowance, Income-Based Jobseeker’s Allowance, Income Support; Housing Benefit, and/or Pension Credit

 - will experience reduced earnings as a result of self-isolating